The New School Mentoring Grants Program

-Mutual Mentoring, a model that has emerged at universities in the last decade, is grounded in a vision of mentoring as a broad network of support in which faculty draw on the expertise of many.
-Faculty members develop collaborative relationships, becoming "mentoring partners" who have something to teach each other.
-As important as the concept of mutuality is the concept of multiplicity: In this model, a faculty member draws on the advice of multiple mentors from within and outside of the institution.
+Mutual Mentoring, a model that emerged at universities in the last decade, is grounded in a vision of mentoring as a broad network of support in which faculty draw on the expertise of many.
+Faculty members develop collaborative relationships, becoming "mentoring partners" who have something to teach one another.
+As important as the concept of mutuality is the concept of multiplicity, in which a faculty member draws on the advice of multiple mentors within and outside of the institution.
 In choosing mentoring partners, faculty members can include colleagues ranging from senior experts to early-career practitioners.
 They can also work with other professionals within and outside of the academy such as administrators, librarians, editors, and curators.
-Creating a network of mentors means no single individual needs to possess all of the expertise related to research, teaching, tenure, and other capacities.
-This network allows faculty to select mentors who will play a developmental role rather than an evaluative one in their careers.
+Creating a network of mentors means that no single individual needs to possess all of the expertise related to research, teaching, tenure, and other areas.
+This network allows faculty to select mentors who will play a developmental rather than an evaluative role in their careers.

 The Mutual Mentoring model is well suited to the needs of New School faculty.
-The nonhierarchical nature of the mentoring relationships is aligned with the progressive philosophy of the institution.
-This model also helps meet the mentoring needs of faculty members in interdisciplinary or niche fields and those underrepresented in the academy, who may not have sufficient options to identify mentors with similar expertise or background at The New School.
+The nonhierarchical nature of the mentoring relationship is aligned with the progressive philosophy of the institution.
+This model also helps meet the mentoring needs of faculty members in interdisciplinary or niche fields and those underrepresented in the academy, who may lack opportunities to identify mentors with similar expertise or background at The New School.
 Although mentoring relationships can and do arise naturally, these grants help faculty become proactive in their own career development and in creating their own mentoring networks.